dontna/Countdown-Anagram-Solver/README.md

 The script will then tell you the largest word you can make with those letters.
 In the case above, the script tells me the biggest word would be 'agonies'.

-# Forking this project.
+# Forking My Proje

-If you want to fork this project, please feel free to.
-You are NOT required to give me any credit, but can if you feel the need to.
+All of my projects you can fork and utilise the code however you want.
+You don't need to give me credit, but can do if you would like.